Sandy4321/energy-weather-modelling/README.md

 - ARIMA and Prophet modeling for temperature forecasting
 - LSTM modeling for rainfall forecasting
-- ARIMA and LSTM modelling for electricity consumption forecasting
+- ARIMA and LSTM modeling for electricity consumption forecasting
 - Monte Carlo simulations for extreme weather event modeling

 ### Articles